-For the past three decades, the data warehouse architecture has been the pillar of corporate data ecosystems.
-And, despite numerous alterations over the last five years in the arena of Big Data, cloud computing, predictive analysis, and information technologies, data warehouses have only gained more significance.
-Today, there are more possibilities available for storing, analyzing, and indexing data, but the importance of data warehousing cannot be denied.
+For the past few decades, the data warehouse architecture has been the pillar of corporate data ecosystems.
+And despite numerous alterations over the last five years in the arena of Big Data, cloud computing, predictive analysis, and information technologies, data warehouses have only gained more significance.
+Today, the importance of data warehousing cannot be denied, and there are more possibilities available for storing, analyzing, and indexing data than ever.

-A data warehouse is a repository that includes past and commutative information from one or multiple sources.
-This repository can be used by the employees of the organization for analysis, drawing insights, and future forecasting.
+A data warehouse is a centralized repository that includes past and commutative information from one or multiple sources.
+The employees of an organization can use this repository for analysis, drawing insights, and future forecasting.

-The ETL process is a fundamental concept of a data warehouse:
+The ETL process is a fundamental concept of data warehouse:

 - Extract: Gathering data from various heterogeneous sources

 - Transform: Converting sub-standard data into clean, structured, and verified data that is ready to use

 - Load: Loading the data onto a new destination

 EDWs streamline the reporting and BI processes of businesses.
 Instead of processing transactions, a data warehouse works like a relational database and performs querying and analysis.
 The main difference between transactional databases and data warehouses is that transactional databases don’t result in analytics, while analytics is efficiently performed in the data warehouse.
 In short, transactional databases and data warehouses are similar except for the analytical aspect.

 A data warehouse model typically includes historical transactional data.
 However, it can contain data from other sources as well.
 It distinguishes analytical capacity from transactional capacity, allowing companies to collect data from numerous sources.
 This way, it assists in:

 - Preserving records